Xiao-Fei Kong, M.D., Ph.D.

 For more information on the doctor and patient care, please visit the clinical profile.View Clinical Profile

-Xiao-Fei Kong, M.D., Ph.D., is an Assistant Professor of Internal Medicine at UT Southwestern Medical Center and a member of its Division of Digestive & Liver Diseases.
+Xiao-Fei Kong, M.D., Ph.D., is an Assistant Professor in the Department of Internal Medicine at UT Southwestern Medical Center and a member of the Division of Digestive & Liver Diseases.

-Originally from China, Dr. Kong was educated and trained across three continents.
-He earned his medical degree at Yangzhou University Medical College in Jiangsu, China, and completed a residency in internal medicine at Ruijin Hospital affiliated to Shanghai Jiaotong University.
-He then earned a doctoral degree in immunology and genetics from the Sorbonne University in Paris, France mentored by Jean-Laurent Casanova.
-As a clinical scholar, he obtained a master's degree in translational medicine from the Rockefeller University in New York.
-He then received additional internal medicine residency training at the Icahn School of Medicine at Mount Sinai, followed by advanced fellowship training in gastroenterology and one-year faculty appointment at Columbia University Medical Center.
+Originally from China, Dr. Kong earned his medical degree at Yangzhou University Medical College in Jiangsu, China, and completed a residency in internal medicine at Ruijin Hospital at Shanghai Jiaotong University.
+He then earned a doctoral degree in immunology and genetics from the Sorbonne University in Paris, France.
+He later earned a master's degree in translational medicine from the Rockefeller University in New York.
+He received additional internal medicine residency training at the Icahn School of Medicine at Mount Sinai, followed by advanced training through a fellowship in gastroenterology.

 Certified by the American Board of Internal Medicine in internal medicine and gastroenterology, he joined the UT Southwestern faculty in 2022.